 Comprehensive car insurance may also include extras such as a hire car if it’s stolen or there’s a fire, windscreen replacement, and replacement of personal belongings.
 Be sure to check with your car insurance provider to see what exactly is included in your policy.

 Insuring your vehicle is simple and easy to arrange.

 Your local insurance broker can help you find a policy that suits your needs.
 An insurance broker will work with you to decide which type of insurance is right for you, comprehensive or third party, then they’ll obtain some insurance quotes and put the wheels in motion … pardon the pun!

 Truck insurance is a type of commercial vehicle insurance that provides protection for truck drivers and trucking companies in the event of an accident, theft, or other damages.
 Truck insurance policies cover features like comprehensive motor insurance, downtime cover, and breakdown or roadside assistance.

 Truck insurance is vitally important for anyone who drives a truck or operates a truck-based transport business.
 There are a number of factors to consider when choosing transport industry insurance, such as the type of truck you are driving, the value of your cargo, and the amount of coverage you need.

 A truck insurance broker will work with you to tailor a policy that meets your specific business insurance needs and budget.
 Phoenix Insurance Brokers can help you find the right cover to protect your business and minimise risk.

-It takes very little time to arrange car insurance so most people buy it on the day they buy their car, before driving it.
+It takes very little time to arrange so most people buy an insurance policy on the day they buy their car, before driving it.

 All vehicles in Australia must have Compulsory Third Party (CTP) insurance before they can be registered and legally driven on the road.
 If the car you’re buying is already registered, the CTP insurance will be transferred to you – you won’t have to buy it for the car until the current registration expires.